-Commercial and Backyard Poultry Keepers Urged to Review Biosecurity in Light of Potent Avian Flu
+Commercial and Backyard Poultry Keepers Urged to Review Biosecurity

 According to the U.S. Centers for Disease Control and Prevention, the recent HPAI detections in birds do not present an immediate public health concern.
 No human cases of these avian influenza viruses have been detected in the United States.
 As a reminder, the proper handling and cooking of poultry and eggs to an internal temperature of 165 ˚F kills bacteria and viruses.

 How do I keep my birds safe from avian influenza?

 Biosecurity is a very important tool to use to prevent entry of a disease into your flock.
 It is extremely important that anyone involved with poultry production should review their premise Biosecurity procedures and protocols.
 This should be done by small backyard hobby flock owners and growers of commercial poultry to protect the health of their birds.
 Commercial poultry growers should follow company Biosecurity guidelines and work closely with their flock supervisors.

 Hobby/ backyard/ small flock owners can follow these procedures:

 You as the poultry owner know your birds and in fact you probably look at your birds more than once a day.
 As such you can detect early signs of illness such as a change in the bird’s behavior; you just know that your birds are just not acting right.